emerald-dao/beginner-cadence-course/chapter4.0/day3/README.md

 }
 ```

 Nice!
 You should understand this now because of the last chapter.
-We first save the NFT to account storage, and then link a reference to it to the public so we can read its `id` field.
+We first save the NFT to account storage, and then link a reference to it to the public so we can read its `id` field with a script.
 Well, let's do that!

 ```swift
 import CryptoPoops from 0x01